 If a Force Majeure event continues for more than sixty (60) consecutive days:

-- Either party may terminate the affected portion of this Agreement by providing written notice to the other party
+• The affected portion of this Agreement may be terminated by either party by providing written notice to the other party

-- Client shall pay for all services performed and expenses incurred up to the termination date
+• All services performed and expenses incurred up to the termination date are paid by Client

 13. Privacy and Data Protection

-Our collection, use, storage, and protection of personal information is governed by our comprehensive Privacy Policy, which is incorporated into these Terms by reference and forms an integral part of this Agreement.
+Our collection, use, storage, and protection of personal information is governed by our Privacy Policy.
+This policy is incorporated into these Terms by reference and forms an integral part of this Agreement.

 13.1 Applicable Laws and Compliance